You are here

 · Nonpayroll personnel records

-7 years
+7 years after leaving the district

-· Payroll records
+· Payroll personnel records

-3 years
+3 years after leaving the district

 The permanent and cumulative records of students currently enrolled in the District shall be housed in the administration office of the attendance center where the student attends.
 Permanent records must be housed in a fireproof vault.
 The building administrator shall be responsible for keeping these records current.
 Records of students who have graduated or are no longer enrolled in the school district shall be housed in the High School administration office.
 These records will be maintained by the high school principal.
+Special education records shall be maintained in accordance with the law.

 ---------------------------------------------------------------------------------------------------------------